tcaldaro/Tina-Caldarone-Portfolio/README.md

  "Do or do not, there is no try"
   - Yoda

  "When someone shows you who they are, believe them the first time" -Maya Angelou

  “The needs of the many outweigh the needs of the few"
      -Captain Spock

  "You can never be overdressed or overeducated"
     -Oscare Wilde

  “...The love you take is equal to the love you make”
     -The Beatles

-  "If you aren’t gonna say exactly how and what you feel, you might as well not say anything at all.”
-    – Johnny Cash

 ##Volunteer
   *Troop Volunteer, Girl Scouts of America, Idaho *2021-Present*